 Many people think they do not need to make a Will because the Rules of Intestacy will make sure their closest relatives inherit their money and property after their death.
 But these rules were originally drafted in 1925 and do not cover many common family situations today.
-You need a Will:-
+Why you need a Will? let us find it out.

 You can use a Will to name Guardians for minor children after your own and your partner’s deaths.
 You can also appoint trusted people to look after the money your children will inherit and make sure they receive it when they are mature enough to deal with it.

 Many people do not believe they are wealthy enough to need a Will, but if they own a house, their total assets may exceed the inheritance tax threshold.
 A Will is part of sensible tax planning and special arrangements can be set up to look after vulnerable people.

 A badly worded Will can lead to bitterness and confusion in the family, unintended consequences and expensive legal proceedings.
 It is worth taking professional advice and Will writing service to avoid this.

 It is worth reviewing your Will regularly so that it matches your circumstances.
 You should consider reviewing your Will in the following situations:-